collocations.org

 The outcome did not surprise me at all.

-It wouldn''t surprise me if they announced they were going to get married.
+It wouldn't surprise me if they got married.

 They wanted to surprise their mother and get the breakfast ready.